ftCommunity/ftcommunity-apps/README.md

-# ftcommunity-apps
+# Apps for the community firmware

-Apps for the community firmware
+This repository contains apps for the [TXT community firmware](https://github.com/ftCommunity/ftcommunity-TXT).